-Comment: No significant impact
+- e. any effect on a locality, place or building that has (a) having aesthetic, anthropological, archaeological, architectural, cultural, historical, scientific or social significance or (b) other special value for present or future generations, Comment: No significant impact - f. any impact on the habitat of protected animals (within the meaning of the Biodiversity Conservation Act 2016, Comment: No impact - g. the endangering of any species of animal, plant or other form of life, whether living on land, in water or in the air, Comment: No impact - h. long-term effects on the environment, Comment: No long term effect i. degradation of the quality of the environment, j. risk to the safety of the environment,

-- f. any impact on the habitat of protected fauna (within the meaning of the National Parks and Wildlife Act (1974), Comment: No impact - g. any endangering of any species of animal, plant or other form of life, whether living on land, in water or in the air,
+Comment: The proposal will have minor impact during construction but will not degrade the quality of the environment

-Comment: No impact
+Comment: The proposal will operate as part of the existing school environment.
+Minor temporary risk to safety during construction that will be addressed in Construction Environmental Management Plan.

-- h. any long-term effects on the environment, Comment: No long term effect - any degradation of the quality of the environment, Comment: The proposal will have minor impact during construction but will not degrade the quality of the environment - j. any risk to the safety of the environment, Comment: The proposal will operate as part of the existing school environment.
-Minor temporary risk to safety during construction that will be addressed in Construction Environmental Management Plan. - k. any reduction in the range of beneficial uses of the environment, Comment: No reduction in beneficial uses of the environment.
-The proposal provides a positive use of underutilised land within the existing school site. - I. any pollution of the environment, Comment: Minimal pollution during construction period.
-The proposal will not create any significant pollution to the environment - m. any environmental problems associated with the disposal of waste, Comment: Nil expected.
+- k. reduction in the range of beneficial uses of the environment, Comment: No reduction in beneficial uses of the environment.
+The proposal provides a positive use of underutilised land within the existing school site. - pollution of the environment, Comment: Minimal pollution during construction period.
+The proposal will not create any significant pollution to the environment - m. environmental problems associated with the disposal of waste, Comment: Nil expected.
 Waste management will be undertaken in accordance with existing school waste operations.
-Construction waste will be dealt with in accordance with a Construction Environmental Management Plan. - n. any increased demands on resources (natural or otherwise) that are, or are likely to become, in short supply, Comment: The proposal will not create any significant demand of resources in short supply - o. any cumulative environmental effect with other existing or likely future activities, Comment: There is no significant cumulative effect on existing of likely future activities.
+Construction waste will be dealt with in accordance with a Construction Environmental Management Plan. - n. increased demands on natural or other resources that are, or are likely to become, in short supply, Comment: The proposal will not create any significant demand of resources in short supply - cumulative environmental effect with other existing or likely future activities, Comment: There is no significant cumulative effect on existing of likely future activities.
 The proposal provides efficient use of existing school land for classroom purposes. - p. any impact on coastal processes and coastal hazards, including those under projected climate change conditions.
-Comment: No impact on coastal processes or hazards.
+Comment: No impact on coastal processes or hazards. - q. applicable local strategic planning statements, regional strategic plans or district strategic plans made under the Act, Division 3.1 Comment: No impact on strategic planning statements. - r. other relevant environmental factors.Comment: No impact on other relevant environmental factors.